-The following tables show the results of our water quality analysis during 2022 or during the most recent monitoring period for the water we supplied.
-Every regulated and unregulated contaminant that was detected in the water, even in the minutest traces, is listed here.
+The following tables show the results of our water quality analysis during 2024 or during the most recent monitoring period for the water we supplied.
+Regulated and unregulated contaminants that were detected in the water are listed here.
 All data below is from sampling of the water supplied by the MassDevelopment/Devens Water System.

-Regulated Contaminants Year Sampled Highest Detect or Highest RAA Range Detected MCL or MRDL MCLG or MRDLG Violation (Y/N) Possible Sources in Drinking Water Inorganic Contaminants Arsenic (ppb) 2022 5 1-25 10 N Erosion of natural deposits Barium (ppm) 2021 0.02 NA 2 2 Ν Erosion of natural deposits
+Regulated Contaminants Year Sampled Highest Detect or Highest RAA Range Detected MCL or MRDL MCLG or MRDLG Violation (Y/N) Possible Sources in Drinking Water Inorganic Contaminants Arsenic (ppb) 2024 2 1-2 10 N Erosion of natural deposits Barium (ppm) 2024 0.017 NA 2 2 N Erosion of natural deposits Nitrate (ppm) 2024 0.53 0.05 -0 .53 10 10 N Runoff from fertilizer use; erosion of natural deposits